Make life easier: Better communication tips for those with hearing loss

 Face the speaker full on as best as you can and try to give them your individual attention.
 By doing this, you will also be able to pick up on visual body cues that people so often rely on to communicate.
 Sometimes, if you miss parts of a story, you can still catch enough to have it figured out in the end so you don't have to interrupting repeatedly.
 However if you can't piece things together, you shouldn't be afraid to say so!

-If you're interested in creating an individual plan for your hearing situation, click here to make a booking for a FREE* hearing test, or call us on 1800 030 502 today.
+If you're interested in creating an individual plan for your hearing situation, click here to make a booking for a no cost* hearing test, or call us on 1800 030 502 today.